 Cyber-attack stories are all over the news with large companies seemingly the only victim.
-Large companies are often hit; however, don't let the headlines lull you into thinking that it is just happening to the big guys.
-Cyber-attacks are hitting both small and large companies alike, with many NH small businesses under siege as well.
+Large companies are often hit; however, don't let the headlines lull you into thinking it just happens to the big guys.
+Cyber-attacks hit both small and large companies alike, with many NH small businesses under siege as well.

 What is a Cyber Attack?

 If you go on-line to search the definition of a cyber attack, you will find many definitions, with the general definition from Wikipedia being a cyber attack is any type of offensive maneuver employed by nation-states, individuals, groups or organizations that targets computer systems by various means of malicious acts usually originating from an anonymous source that either steals, alters or destroys a specified target by hacking into a susceptible system.
 The question is- does your business have a "susceptible system?"